 b.
 Family influence

 As the interviewer, I desired to know what her Hindu relatives thought of Jesus and the resurrection.
-Siri said that the concept of resurrection is not difficult for Hindus to understand or agree with.
+Siri said that the concept of resurrection is easy for Hindus to understand or agree with.
 It is known that the gods can act as Avatars in this life.
-However, the distinction remains that none of the Hindu panthea is considered supreme, not even Devi, the amalgamation of all goddesses.
+However, the distinction remains that none of the Hindu Panthea is considered supreme, not even Devi, the amalgamation of all goddesses.

 c.
 Western cultural influence